toyboot4e/loxrs/README.md

 ## Examples

-We can run lox program like this:
+We can run Lox program like this:

 ```rust
 // prints 1 2 3 .. n